 The recent literature on the relationship between economic fundamentals and financial markets can be divided into two main categories.
-The first strand of literature has analyzed the impact of macroeconomic news announcements on intraday returns and volatilities in financial markets.2 The second thread has linked scheduled macro announcements to jumps and cojumps in financial markets.
-For example, Huang (2007) estimates daily jumps with bi-power variation on 10 years of S&P 500 and U.S. T-bonds data.
-By analysing conditional distributions of jumps and regressing continuous and jump components on measures of disagreement and uncertainty concerning future macroeconomic states, Huang (2007) finds a major role for payroll news and a relatively more responsive bond market.
-Dungey et al. (2008) focuses on the US treasury market, and estimates jumps and cojumps across the term structure with bi-power variation.
-Their results show that macroeconomic announcements are strongly associated with the jumps and cojumps in the term structure.
+The first strand of literature has analyzed the impact of macroeconomic news announcements on intraday returns and volatilities in financial markets.
+The second thread has linked scheduled macro announcements to jumps and cojumps in financial markets.
+For example, Huang (2007) estimates daily jumps with bipower variation on 10 years of S&P 500 and U.S T-bonds data.
+The author finds that major jumps are associated with news days compared to the non-news days, and that the fixed-income market is more responsive to the macroeconomic news announcements.
+Dungey et al. (2008) analyzes jumps in the US Treasury bond market.
+Their findings suggest a strong link between scheduled macroeconomic news announcements and cojumps in the US term structure.
 Bollerslev et al. (2008) using a newly developed test statistic find strong evidence for many modest-sized, yet highly significant cojumps that simply pass through standard jump detection statistics when applied on a stock-by-stock basis.
-Han (2008) analyzes the intraday effects of the US and the EMU macroeconomic shocks on both the conditional means and the conditional variances of the high frequency Dollar-Euro returns.
-The author finds that macroeconomic shocks may have discernible effects on exchange rates when examined at the high frequency level with the disappearance of the effects at lower frequency levels due to their being drowned in subsequent fluctuations of exchange rates.
-Jiang et al. (2009) examines jumps in the U.S. Treasury bond prices.
-They show that while jumps occur mostly at pre-scheduled macroeconomic announcement times, announcement surprises have limited power in explaining bond price jumps.
-They also find that pre-announcement liquidity shocks, such as changes in the bid-ask spread and market depth, have significant predictive power for jumps.
-Dungey and Hvozdyk (2012) examine cojumping behavior of spot and futures prices in high frequency US Treasury data.
+Han (2008) analyzes the intraday effects of the U.S and the EMU macroeconomic shocks on both the conditional means and the conditional variances of the high frequency Dollar-Euro returns.
+The author argues that macroeconomic shocks may have significant effects on exchange rates when examined at the high frequency that are not visible at lower frequency levels.
+Jiang et al. (2009) examines jumps in the U.S Treasury bond prices.
+The authors show that while jumps occur mostly at pre-scheduled macroeconomic announcement times, announcement surprises have limited power in explaining bond price jumps.
+They find that pre-announcement liquidity shocks, such as changes in the bid-ask spread and market depth, have significant predictive power for jumps.
+Dungey and Hvozdyk (2012) examine cojumping behavior of spot and futures prices in high frequency U.S Treasury data.
 They find that cojumping occurs most frequently at shorter maturities and higher sampling frequencies and that the probability of cojumping is particularly affected by news surprises in non-farm payrolls, consumer price index (CPI), gross domestic product (GDP) and retail sales.